 Homer is known for two epics, the Iliad and the Odyssey.
 These significant texts were used in Greek and Hellenistic education and later influenced Western ideas.
 The poems were composed somewhere in the eighth or early seventh century BCE.
 Homer conveyed his poems through oral practices rather than writing them down.
 They make use of similes, metaphors, and repetitive elements similar to a chorus, which suggests a musical element was involved.
 As an epic poet Homer probably spoke and recited his work with a lyre in hand.

-However, scholars hold to a range views on the epics which is referred to as the Homeric Question which seeks to determine the author of the poems, as well as when and where they were composed.
-Some historians, for instance, think that the stories in the Iliad and the Odyssey were the products of a group as opposed to a single individual.
-They incorporate older oral traditions and the differences between in style, theology, ethics, vocabulary, and geographical perspective suggest that they come from different authors.
+However, scholars hold a range of views on the epics.
+This is called the Homeric Question in which scholars attempt to determine the author of the poems, as well as when and where they were composed.
+Some historians think that the stories in the Iliad and the Odyssey were the products of a group rather than a single individual.
+They incorporate older oral traditions and the differences in style, theology, ethics, vocabulary, and geographical perspective suggest they come from different authors.

 The Iliad tells of the siege of the city of Troy during the legendary Trojan War fought between the Greeks and the Trojan army.
 It narrates the conflict between the commander of the united Greek armed forces, King Agamemnon, and the warrior, Achilles, who was said to have bested Hector, the greatest and most skilled warrior on the side of Troy.
-Legend also has it that Achilles died after being shot in the heel with an arrow towards the conclusion of the Trojan War.
+Legend is that Achilles died after being shot in the heel with an arrow towards the conclusion of the Trojan War.